AnneJ17/android-cheat-sheet/README.md

   Google IO conference - 2019: Introduced dark theme, smart replies - , video captioning in video calls News letters, website - ProAndroid,

+:octocat: If you would like to contribute to the Android Cheat Sheet, just make a pull request!